 For almost 100 years, Rotary International has arranged high school student exchanges around the globe.
 Today, the Rotary Youth Exchange program is one of the largest and most respected high school exchange student programs in the world.
-Each year, more than 10,000 high school students participate in Rotary Youth Exchange, and we have now launched the program for Georgia students and families in district 6900 to participate in exchanges as well.
+Each year, nearly 10,000 high school students participate in Rotary Youth Exchange, and we have now launched the program for Georgia students and families in district 6900 to participate in exchanges as well.

 The program is a three-year experience for high school students.
 In the first year, Rotary Youth Exchange Outbound students are selected and complete a series of Rotary orientation and training sessions over eight months.
 They attend language camp and become conversant in their target language and work to achieve new cultural, presentation, and life skills while learning all about Rotary.
-In the second year, students spend approximately eleven months overseas, living with local host families, studying at a local high school, and participating regularly in local Rotary meetings and events.
+In the second year, students spend ten to eleven months overseas, living with local host families, studying at a local high school, and participating regularly in local Rotary meetings and events.
 In the third year of the experience, students become ROTEX members (former Rotary Youth Exchange students) and visit Rotary clubs back in their home district to make presentations about their experience, and to mentor future Rotary Youth Exchange outbound students.
 The participating students and/or their families pay a small flat fee to participate in the program.

-Outbound Student Program (Rotary Youth Exchange Scholarship)
+Outbound Student Program (Rotary Youth Exchange scholarship)

 Inbound Student Program

 The process described above is mirrored, almost identically, at our partner districts in more than 30 countries overseas.
 After completing their Rotary, cultural, and language training for several months, successful inbound students from overseas arrive in Georgia to spend one school year living with three families in the same Georgia high school district, while perfecting their English, participating in Interact, and attending meetings of their host Rotary Club.
-Host Rotary clubs in Georgia recruit, select, and vet, qualified host family candidates in the local community.
+Host Rotary clubs in Georgia recruit, select, and vet qualified host family candidates in the local community.
 (Rotarian families may apply to be considered as host families, but no special preference is given to Rotarian families).
 Students spend three to four months with each of three host families during their year in Georgia.
 Students also participate in a number of special events during the year together with more than 50 other Inbound Students from neighboring districts in our Zone.
 Those events include Inbound Orientation and Training Weekend and Walt Disney World Weekend.
 The cost for the inbound exchange program, which is paid by the student and/or his or her family, varies by country.
-The cost to the hosting Rotary Club in Georgia to receive an inbound student for one year is approximately $1750.00.
+The cost to the hosting Rotary Club in Georgia to receive an inbound student for one year is approximately $2000.00.
 (This is a valid use of Rotary charitable funds.)

 Additional information for Rotary Clubs, exchange student candidates or host family candidates